 To reduce clutter on living-room bookshelves, we suggest a hardcover-only rule in here.
 Consider keeping paperbacks in the family room or bedroom, where there are not as many prying eyes.
 Paperbacks are meant to be recycled unless they are truly out of print or still read.
 Donate hardcovers you don’t care about anymore.
 Let that poor neglected book be loved by someone, man!
 Keep only books that have meaning, that you read, that make you happy, or that frankly look good in a display.
 Once you take these steps, your books become more like objets d’art than utilitarian fountains of knowledge.

 Avoid placing photos and tchotchkes in front of books, as it makes retrieving them into a three-step process, but if you’re lacking space and keep the books more for décor than reading, it’s okay.
 If you want bookshelves to look even less cluttered, let go of the dust jackets.
 You can still organize books by subject.
 To take it a step further, organize books by color and size within their subject matter and break up the long lines of vertically stacked books with a horizontal stack here and there and/or a few photographs.
 You can sometimes even get away with putting a photo or tchotchke on top of a small pile of horizontally stacked books.
 Your guests will be impressed the next time they see this artful display of books interspersed with your choicest tchotchkes and photographs.

 I hope you have enjoyed these living room organization ideas from ORGANIZE YOUR WAY: Simple Strategies for Every Personality.
+Implementing these ideas can go along way from taking a toy strewn living room and making it look magazine worthy!
 Which living room organization ideas will you work on first?